FollowTheProcess/FollowTheProcess/README.md

 My day to day involves Python, SQL, Django, DRF, APIs, Data Analysis and Machine Learning.

-I dabble in Go in my side projects and I'm in a perpetual state of trying to learn new stuff!
+I do a lot of Go in my side projects and I'm in a perpetual state of trying to learn new stuff!

 ### Tech Stack